A Beginner's Guide to Bodybuilding for Women

 Day 7: Rest

-Typically, you'll do a warm-up, then four to five of exercises for the designated body part, performing three to four sets of 8-12 reps of each.
+Typically, you'll do a warm-up, then three to five of exercises for the designated body part, performing three to four sets of 8-12 reps of each.

-It's smart to start with one or two compound exercises (ones that require the use of more than one joint like squats, bench press, deadlift, etc.) and then move onto isolation exercises (which only require the use of one joint like bicep curls, leg extensions, etc.), says Martinez.
+It's smart to start with compound exercises (ones that require the use of more than one joint like squats, bench press, deadlift, etc.) and then move onto isolation exercises (which only require the use of one joint like bicep curls, leg extensions, etc.), says Martinez.
 (More here: How to Correctly Order Exercises At the Gym)

 Compound exercises typically get all the glory because they allow you to hoist bigger weights and also count as functional training, but isolation moves are actually pretty important for bodybuilding workouts: "Because these exercises focus on one muscle at a time, they're effective in increasing the size of muscle fibers, a major goal of all bodybuilders," says Martinez.
 Not to mention, if you're new to strength training, these more straightforward exercises will help keep you moving safely and injury-free.

 When you're doing 8-12 reps of each exercise, you should only be working at about 60-70 percent of your 1RM (one repetition maximum), says Martinez.

 "Lifting closer to 100 percent of your 1RM is more efficient in building strength and power, but bodybuilders more often focus on the size of muscles," she explains.
 "To induce hypertrophy—AKA increase in muscle size—it's better to lift for longer periods of time.
 That's why bodybuilders often lift less weight for more reps."
 (Related: What's the Difference Between Muscular Strength and Endurance?)